usamabjw/medt/README.md

 1)Note that these experiments were conducted in Nvidia Quadro 8000 with 48 GB memory.
 2)Google Colab Code is an unofficial implementation for quick train/test.
 Please follow original code for proper training.
+3)The model was trained for 250 epochs and the model weights are placed in saved_models 4)Data preprocessing scripts are placed in Scripts folder (m file for processing annotations from xml to jpg format)
+5) Inference results are saved in results folder

 ### Acknowledgement: